balena-io/docs/pages/reference/supervisor/supervisor-api.md

 ### PATCH /v1/device/host-config

+**Note:** on devices with supervisor version lower than 7.22.0, replace all `BALENA_` variables with `RESIN_`, e.g. `RESIN_SUPERVISOR_ADDRESS` instead of `BALENA_SUPERVISOR_ADDRESS`.

 Added in supervisor v6.6.0.

 This endpoint allows setting some configuration values for the host OS.
 Currently it supports proxy and hostname configuration.

-For proxy configuration, resinOS 2.0.7 and higher provides a transparent proxy redirector (redsocks) that makes all connections be routed to a SOCKS or HTTP proxy.
+For proxy configuration, balenaOS 2.0.7 and higher provides a transparent proxy redirector (redsocks) that makes all connections be routed to a SOCKS or HTTP proxy.
 This endpoint allows user applications to modify these proxy settings at runtime.

 #### Request body